iamyaswantheswar/pyt-WMS/README.md

 ### Demand
 - Handles the demand of products in the warehouse.
-- Products that are low in stock are automatically added to the demand.
+- Products are automatically added to the demand when sale quantity is greater than the available quantity.

 ## Future Improvements